pariyatti/mobile-app/README.md

 `Project Navigator > Runner > Signing & Capabilities > Team`, then running with ⌘R.

 ```
-Error (Xcode): No profiles for 'org.pariyatti' were found: Xcode couldn't find any iOS App Development provisioning profiles matching
+Error (Xcode): No profiles for 'app.pariyatti' were found: Xcode couldn't find any iOS App Development provisioning profiles matching
-'org.pariyatti'.
+'app.pariyatti'.
 Automatic signing is disabled and unable to generate a profile.
 To enable automatic signing, pass
 -allowProvisioningUpdates to xcodebuild.
 ```